 - Wat Arun (The Temple of Dawn): Where you can admire the spectacular sunset.

 - Wat Traimit (The Golden Buddha Temple): It is famous for the world’s largest seated Buddha made of solid gold that weighs 5.5tons.

-There is no metro station nearby the Old City, thus you will have to use some buses and lots of walking.
-Also, you have to take a ferry to cross the river.
-To fully wander through the Old City without missing anything, either you should do some serious research & planning or should hire a tour guide.
+There is no metro station nearby the Old City, thus you will have to take some buses and walk a lot.
+Also, in order to cross the river, you have to take a ferry.
+To fully wander through the Old City without missing anything, you should either do some serious research and planning or hire a tour guide.

 If you are traveling with a group of people, it will benefit you more to take a private tour, as it gets cheaper when there are more people.
-Also, it is a great way to inform yourself & your group about Bangkok’s rich history, as the tour guide will share interesting facts for each landmark.
+Also, it is a great way to inform yourself and your group about Bangkok’s rich history, as the tour guide will share interesting facts about each landmark.

 Bangkok has a fairly huge Chinese community, and its Chinatown is one of the biggest in the world.
-The most famous landmark of Chinatown is Wat Traimit that houses the largest golden Buddha statue in the world.
+The most famous landmark of Chinatown is Wat Traimit, home to the largest golden Buddha statue in the world.